aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/redis-streamreactor-sink.md

     password, only needed when using Avro as data format

 :::note
-If you're using Aiven for Caching® and Aiven for Apache Kafka, the above details are available in the [Aiven console](https://console.aiven.io/) service *Overview tab* or via the dedicated `avn service get` command with the [Aiven CLI](/docs/tools/cli/service-cli#avn_service_get).
+If you're using Aiven for Caching and Aiven for Apache Kafka, the above details are available in the [Aiven console](https://console.aiven.io/) service *Overview tab* or via the dedicated `avn service get` command with the [Aiven CLI](/docs/tools/cli/service-cli#avn_service_get).